whoAbhishekSah/abhishek-iitj.github.io/content/blog/terraform-on-ci/index.md

 }
 ```

+The repo in the `sub` refers to the Github repo where we are setting up CI action.
+The following diagram is conceptual representation of various entities involved/

 ![Conceptual Flow](./terraform_ci_0.svg)

-On CI, we need to create a config file in the below format.
-THe AWS Profile should assume the role we created above.
+On CI, we need to create/produce a config file in the below format to give the CI an AWS identity.
+The AWS Profile should assume the role we created above.

 Example Config file: